marklogic/marklogic-docker/README.md

 ```
 The example output will contain a hash of the image ID: `f484a784d99838a918e384eca5d5c0a35e7a4b0f0545d1389e31a65d57b2573d`

 Wait for about a minute, before going to the Admin Interface on http://localhost:8001.
-If MarkLogic Server is installed successfully, you should see configuration screen allowing you to initialize the server as per https://docs.marklogic.com/guide/installation/procedures#id_60220.
+If MarkLogic container is started successfully on Docker, you should see configuration screen allowing you to initialize the server as per https://docs.marklogic.com/guide/installation/procedures#id_60220.

 Note that examples in this document can interfere with each other and it is recommended to stop all the containers before running the examples.
 See [Clean up](#clean-up) section below for more details.

 ### Persistent Data Volume

-A MarkLogic Docker container stores data in `/var/opt/MarkLogic` which should be persistent in a Docker managed volume.
+A MarkLogic Docker container stores data in `/var/opt/MarkLogic` which is persistent in a Docker managed volume.
 It is reommended to use named volumes instead of bind mounts as per [Docker documentation](https://docs.docker.com/storage/volumes/).

 The following command will list previously created volumes: